rospiess/CrimeBook/README.md

 - Add distinction between association to a case and conviction (Person detail view)
-- Manage transition opened/closed case and case reopening.
-- Manage NULL values in case creation.
+- Manage NULL values in case and person creation.

 When logged in:
   - Edit cases and persons.